A peek at Bumble Inc. (BMBL): Who has invested in It?

-Bumble Inc. (NASDAQ: BMBL) is -38.66% lower on its value in year-to-date trading and has touched a low of $15.41 and a high of $39.33 in the current 52-week trading range.
+Bumble Inc. (NASDAQ: BMBL) is -6.65% lower on its value in year-to-date trading and has touched a low of $15.41 and a high of $39.33 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BMBL stock was last observed hovering at around $19.87 in the last trading session, with the day’s gains setting it 0.9% off its average median price target of $25.15 for the next 12 months.
-It is also 43.86% off the consensus price target high of $37.00 offered by 21 analysts, but current levels are -22.18% lower than the price target low of $17.00 for the same period.
+The BMBL stock was last observed hovering at around $20.50 in the last trading session, with the day’s loss setting it -0.85% off its average median price target of $25.15 for the next 12 months.
+It is also 46.89% off the consensus price target high of $37.00 offered by 21 analysts, but current levels are -15.59% lower than the price target low of $17.00 for the same period.

 Sponsored